 - Serve with pita chips, carrots, celery sticks, bell peppers, etc.

-what is your favorite Super Bowl snack?
+go to link what is your favorite Super Bowl snack?
 Leave it in the comments below!